We offer free support for businesses to achieve the South Yorkshire Be Well @ Work Award.

 Dearne ALC is an educational centre for students aged 11 to 19 in Goldthorpe.
 This is in one of the borough's most deprived areas.
 Rates of long term unemployment are higher than the rest of Barnsley and England.
 This is also true of people of working age who claim benefits.

 Its resident's life expectancy is below the national average.
 Smoking being the largest risk factor.
-Cardiovascular disease, cancer and respiratory disease are the main causes of mortality.
+Heart disease, cancer and respiratory disease are the main causes of mortality.

 In respect of child poverty, 37.2% of Dearne North and 29.2% of Dearne South pupils are eligible for free school meals